Herb Gray: Politics

 Gray was first elected to Parliament for the riding of Essex West on June 18, 1962, as a member of the Liberal Party of Canada.
 He was re-elected in twelve subsequent federal elections, making him the longest continuously-serving Member of Parliament in Canadian history.

 Gray served in a variety of roles during his parliamentary career, including cabinet ministries and committee chairmanships during the Liberal governments of Lester Pearson and Pierre Trudeau, and as opposition House leader from 1984 to 1990.

 From February 6, 1990, to December 21, 1990, he was Leader of the Opposition, during John Turner's last four months as Liberal leader and the first few months of Jean Chrétien's leadership, until the latter won a by-election to Parliament.
+Gray's tenure as Leader of the Opposition saw the failure of the Meech Lake Accord, with Gray publicly laying the blame for its failure on Prime Minister Brian Mulroney in a televised address the day after its failure.

 When the Liberals returned to power after the 1993 election, Gray was appointed Leader of the Government in the House of Commons and Solicitor General of Canada.
 On June 11, 1997, he was appointed Deputy Prime Minister of Canada.

 Gray also retained an interest in provincial politics in the Windsor area.
 In 1996, he was named as honorary co-chair of Dwight Duncan's bid to the lead the provincial Liberal Party.
 Duncan had previously worked in Gray's office.